Renato Josipović: Club career

-Josipović started playing football in his hometown at NK Šibenik.
+Josipović started playing football in his hometown at Šibenik.
 Initially a striker, he moved to the position of goalkeeper on coach's recommendation, where he soon showed his talent.
 At the age of 13 he was already training with the first team.
-However, in the summer of 2015, after becoming an under-15 national team player, he moved to GNK Dinamo Zagreb, at the age of 14.
+However, in the summer of 2015, after becoming an under-15 national team player, he moved to Dinamo Zagreb, at the age of 14.

 At Dinamo, Josipović would make his reserve team debut in 2018, becoming a regular in the 2020–21 season in the Croatian second tier.
 He was capped for the first team twice, in the last matches of the 2019–20 and 2020–21 seasons, coming in for the last 14 minutes against Varaždin and Šibenik, respectively.
-After spending the 2021–22 season on loan at NK Bravo in Slovenian PrvaLiga, Josipović's contract with Dinamo was terminated and he signed a one-year contract with Široki Brijeg in Bosnia and Herzegovina.
+After spending the 2021–22 season on loan at Bravo in Slovenian PrvaLiga, Josipović's contract with Dinamo was terminated and he signed a one-year contract with Široki Brijeg in Bosnia and Herzegovina.